KurtWink/Simba_Basic/README.md

         """
             :param jObj: The jQuery collection that will be edited
             :return: The zero inserted jQuery list
+			This method zeros data in a subset timerange within a set of jQuery Data
         """
         epo = jQ['epocCheck']
         jObj = jQ['dataSet']